dmosorast/burler/PLANNING.md

 ## Outstanding Questions
 #### Perhaps putting variable functions on "tap" doesn't make much sense
 ####     - Is it awkward to have a magical "stream" object that the decorator updates?
-####     - like `from burler import stream` then that is a reference to an object that gets modified by the decorators for use in context
+####     - like `from burler import stream` then that is a reference to an object that gets modified by the decorators for use in the enclosing function context
 #### How to do stream dependencies?
 #### Config options that support WSDLs?
 #### Credentials refresh options on the client?
 Like periodic(refresh_func, min=25), or one_time(refresh_func)